MileHacker Logo

 Respectful Interaction

 While traditional norms persist, safety and survival override formal etiquette.
-Respect for the dignity and suffering of Sudanese people is paramount.
+Respect for the dignity and suffering of Sudanese people is of utmost importance.

 Supporting Locals Now